andreaswendlandt/gotham/my_lib/README.md

   is running will abort with this error message `ERROR, another instance of $(basename $0) is already running - aborting!!!`

-* config_grep() - help function for grepping in files, what if you grep in a file for a search pattern (usually in an if statement) you get a match and the line of the match is outcommented, can it be that the logic of your if statement is inverted? you can avoid that behaviour with using config_grep(), it has 3 possible return values, "no occurence" - your search pattern does not exist in the file your are grepping in, "outcommented" - the search pattern does exist in the file you are grepping in but the line is outcommented and "match" - your search pattern does exist in the file you are grepping in and the line where it appears does not start with either a "#" or a ";"
+* config_grep() - help function for grepping in files, what if you grep in a file for a search pattern (usually in an if statement) you get a match and the line of the match is outcommented, can it be that the logic of your if statement is     inverted? you can avoid that behaviour with using config_grep(), it has 3 possible return values, "no occurence" - your       search pattern does not exist in the file your are grepping in "outcommented" - the search pattern does exist in the file     you are grepping in but the line is outcommented and "match" - your search pattern does exist in the file you are grepping   in and the line where it appears does not start with either a "#" or a ";" usage: `config_grep <file> <search_pattern>`
-  usage: config_grep <file> <search_pattern>